Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

 \subsection{Data acquisition}

-Data for this study comes from four pairs of age- and sized-matched HLHS and DORV patients seen at Texas Children's Hospital, Houston, TX.
-Data collection was approved by the Baylor College of Medicine Institutional Review Board (H-46224: “Four-Dimensional Flow Cardiovascular Magnetic Resonance for the Assessment of Aortic Arch Properties in Single Ventricle Patients”).
+Data include four pairs of age- and sized-matched HLHS and DORV patients seen at Texas Children's Hospital, Houston, TX.
+Data collection was approved by the Baylor College of Medicine Institutional Review Board (H-46224: “Four-Dimensional Flow Cardiovascular Magnetic Resonance for the Assessment of Aortic Arch Properties in Single Ventricle Patients”). \hot{To isolate the differences in flow properties based on native versus reconstructed aortas, single ventricle morphologies were selected to have the same dominant single right ventricle.
+The DORV group includes patients with a single ventricle anatomy with right ventricular morphology and a native arch.
+The HLHS group includes patients with a single ventricle anatomy with right ventricular morphology and reconstructed aortas.
+Each cohort have similar atrioventricular valve regurgitation, achieved total cavopulmonary anastomosis (non-fenestrated), and preserved right ventricular systolic function.
+Exclusion criteria include patients with aortic surgery beyond initial Norwood, significant collateral burden $<$40\%, systemic hypertension, and those with heart failure.
+Patients were matched across cohorts (DORV to HLHS) based on patient body surface area and age.}

 \textbf{Imaging and pressure data.} Cuff pressures are measured in the supine position.
 Images are acquired on a 1.5 T Siemens Aera magnet.
 MRA images are acquired in the sagittal plane and contain a reconstructed voxel size of 1.2 mm$^3$.
 4D-MRI images are acquired during free-breathing with a slice thickness of 1-2.5 mm and encoding velocity 10\% larger than the highest anticipated velocity in the aorta.
 The imaged region contains the ascending aorta, aortic arch, descending thoracic aorta, and innominate artery vessels (Figure \ref{fig:network}).